dachcom-digital/pimcore-members/ISSUE_TEMPLATE.md

 <!--
 - Please fill in this template according to your issue.
-- For support request or how-tos, visit https://gitter.im/pimcore/pimcore or https://talk.pimcore.org/
+- For support request or how-tos, visit the discussions section.
 - Otherwise, replace this comment by the description of your issue.
 -->